Zylog101/Implementation-of-lexical-chains-and-Text-summarization/README.md

 # Implementation-of-lexical-chains-and-Text-summarization
+The relation between different parts of a text plays a vital role in understanding the information present in the text.
+Nouns and Pronouns significantly help in understanding the topic of a text and summary of the text depends on the word usage and its relations in the text.
+Thus forming lexical chains enable us to extract words which are having similar sense and creates the necessary data to form a summary of the text.

-Implementation of lexical chains and Text summarization tool to extract concise meaningful summary of the original text
+Thus the implementation aims at extracting lexical chains from the original text and perform text summarization to extract concise meaningful summary of the original text.

 **Overview:**
 * Forming Lexical Chains